Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     - **registerEvent_loaded**: registers an event handler on the details page to trigger when the main form data is loaded.
 When the handler is called, a boolean is provided back to the SpiraApp as a parameter, which should be ignored (internal use only).
 Note that this will be triggered each time the data is refreshed, including switching between artifacts without a full page load
     - **registerEvent_dataFailure**: registers an event handler on the details page form manager for when data is not saved correctly.
 Receives an exception message from Spira - this may be useful to help a SpiraApp debug, but should not be presented to the user.
     - **registerEvent_operationReverted**: Registers an event handler on the details page form manager for when a status change is reverted back.
 When the handler is called, the current status id and a boolean on if it is an open status (where relevant) are provided as parameters
+    - **registerEvent_gridLoaded**: registers an event handler to trigger when a [specific grid](./SpiraApps-Reference.md#available-grid-ids) is loaded.
+A grid is loaded on page load, refresh, after a cancelled edit, and after a successful grid update/edit.

 === "Example"